terragraph/tgnms/README.md

 ```
 echo 'export NETWORK="example_networks"' > /etc/sysconfig/nms
 ```

+### Build Beringei (stats daemon)
+Beringei is a Facebook open sourced project that is extremely efficient at storing a large amount of stats in memory.
+We write all stats data to beringei, storing the 30-second interval data for 7 days.
+MySQL is used to store the node to key mappings and beringei is only aware of the key id from MySQL.
+**Beringei requires many FB open sourced projects which require newer versions of system packages, this requires us to compile a large amount of packages for CentOS 7**
+``
+pushd setup/beringei/
+./dev_env.sh
+./install_beringei_system_deps.sh
+./install_beringei_fb_deps.sh
+./build_beringei_reader.sh
+popd
+``

 ### Enable and Start systemd services
 Run these commands to enable the two primary services - nms_prod and nms_mysql_writer